Meta Platforms: Company governance

 Roger McNamee, an early Facebook investor and Zuckerberg's former mentor, said Facebook had "the most centralized decision-making structure I have ever encountered in a large company".

-Facebook co-founder Chris Hughes has stated that chief executive officer Mark Zuckerberg has too much power, that the company is now a monopoly, and that, as a result, it should be split into multiple smaller companies.
+In 2020, Facebook co-founder Chris Hughes stated that Zuckerberg has too much power, that the company had become a monopoly, and that, as a result, it should be split into multiple smaller companies.
 In an op-ed in The New York Times, Hughes said he was concerned that Zuckerberg had surrounded himself with a team that did not challenge him, and that it is the U.S. government's job to hold him accountable and curb his "unchecked power".
 He also said that "Mark's power is unprecedented and un-American."
 Several U.S. politicians agreed with Hughes.
 European Union Commissioner for Competition Margrethe Vestager stated that splitting Facebook should be done only as "a remedy of the very last resort", and that it would not solve Facebook's underlying problems.